 Cancer cells have the ability to invade neighboring tissues and organs and spread from the primary site to other sites in the body.
 This is called metastasis.
 Once a melanoma has grown into the second layer of skin, the dermis, the cells have access to the lymphatic system and to blood vessels.
-If cancer cells enter the lymphatic system, they can travel to the nearby lymph nodes or other organs and sites in the body.
-Cancer cells also spread through the blood stream.
-As tumors grow, they develop their own blood vessels.
-They can also invade major blood vessels near the tumor.
-The blood supply fuels the growth of the tumor and carries cancer cells throughout the body.

 When a large number of cancer cells form a mass, or tumor, it can be detected with imaging techniques such as CT, PET or MRI scans.
-Before that happens, however, small numbers of cells can be present in the lymphatic or blood systems, in tissue near the primary tumor or in a distant organ that cannot be found with these methods.
+Small numbers of cells can be present in the lymphatic or blood systems, in tissue near the primary tumor, or in a distant organ that cannot be found with these imaging methods.
 These are called micrometastases.

-It is important to know melanomas cannot spread to distant organs until the cells have access to the lymphatic or blood systems.
+It is important to know that melanomas cannot spread to distant organs until the cells have access to the lymphatic or blood systems.
 This is why it is so important to have accurate pathology and staging to help determine the appropriate treatment.